CS1632-Summer2024/exercise-1-test-plans-kong/README.md

 	EXECUTION STEPS:
 	POSTCONDITIONS:

-ON A NEW PAGE, list at least two defects found.
-The defects should follow the defect reporting template:

-	IDENTIFIER:
-	SUMMARY:
-	DESCRIPTION:
-	REPRODUCTION STEPS:
-	EXPECTED BEHAVIOR:
-	OBSERVED BEHAVIOR:
+ON A NEW PAGE, copy and paste the link to your GitHub repository issues page with the 3 open issues.

 ## Submission